 Air date: November 20, 1959

-Henry Bemis (Burgess Meredith) is an avid Bookworm who loves to spend any time he has reading.
-Unfortunately, he has a habit of reading on the job, and while reading David Copperfield during his work as a bank teller, he shortchanges a customer and gets chewed out by the bank president.
-His home life is no better, as his wife constantly takes away, hides, or outright ruins his reading material.
+Henry Bemis (Burgess Meredith) is an avid Bookworm who loves reading, spending any time he has to spare engrossed in a book.
+Unfortunately, he has a habit of reading on the job, and while he's reading David Copperfield during his shift as a bank teller, he shortchanges a customer and gets chewed out by the bank president.
+His home life is no better, as his wife Helen constantly takes away, hides, or outright defaces his reading material.

-The next day at work, Bemis locks himself in the bank vault during his lunch hour just to have some time to read.
-As he reads a newspaper headline that declares "H-Bomb Capable of Total Destruction," the vault is suddenly rocked by a massive explosion, which results in Bemis being knocked unconscious.
-When he awakens and recovers his glasses, he leaves the vault to find the bank, the city, the world, and everyone in it are gone.
+The next day at work, Henry locks himself in the bank vault during his lunch break just to have some time to read.
+As he reads a newspaper headline that declares "H-Bomb Capable of Total Destruction," the vault is suddenly rocked by a massive explosion, which results in Henry being knocked unconscious.
+When he awakens and recovers his glasses, Henry leaves the vault to find the bank, the city, and everyone in it are gone.
 The whole world has been destroyed by a massive nuclear attack, and Bemis only lived because the vault protected him.

-After some time, Bemis realizes that he's now all alone on a ruined earth with food to last him a lifetime, but no one to share it with.
-He's driven to the depths of despair and is about to shoot himself in the head.
-However, he spots something that raises his hopes: The city library.
-It turns out all the books in the library survived the blast, and now he has all the time in the world to read.
+After some time, Bemis realizes that he's now all alone on a ruined world with enough food to last him a lifetime, but no one to share it with.
+He's driven to the depths of despair and is about to shoot himself in the head with a gun he finds.
+However, he spots something that raises his hopes: the city library.
+It turns out that all the books in the library survived the blast, and now he has all the time in the world to read.

-He happily sorts the books into the order he wants to read them in, giddy with anticipation of all the reading he's going to do.
-As he bends down to pick up the first book, however, he stumbles, and his glasses fall off his face and shatter.
-Being Blind Without 'Em, Bemis goes into shock, crying "That's not fair.
+He happily sorts the books into the order he wants to read them in, giddy with anticipation of all the reading he's going to get done.
+As he bends down to pick up his first book, however, he stumbles, and his glasses fall off his face and shatter.
+Being Blind Without 'Em, Henry goes into shock, crying "That's not fair.
 That's not fair at all!
 There was time now!
 There was all the time I needed!
 That's not fair!"
-The episode ends with Bemis sobbing uncontrollably, surrounded by books he now can never read.
+The episode ends with Henry, now no longer able to see in this destroyed world, sobs uncontrollably, surrounded by books he now can never read.

 Tropes Enough at Last:

-- Accidental Pervert: The bank president says that one time Bemis spent a bit too long staring at a young female customer's campaign pin on her lapel, whereupon she tried to hit Bemis with her umbrella; Bemis says he was just trying to see who she voted for.
+- Accidental Pervert: The bank president says that Henry once spent a bit too long staring at a young female customer's campaign pin, whereupon she tried to hit him with her umbrella; Henry claims that he was just trying to see who she voted for.

-- Adaptation Name Change: In the short story, Henry Bemis' wife is named Agnes.
+- Adaptation Name Change: In the short story, Henry's wife is named Agnes.
 In the television adaptation, her name is Helen.

-- Anti-Escapism Aesop: Bemis is a man who spent much of his life shutting himself away from other people so he could indulge in his obsession with reading, best demonstrated by him going into the bank vault during lunch so he can be alone to read.
-After he becomes the Sole Survivor of a nuclear attack, potentially the last man on Earth, he wonders if that's really a life worth living.
+- Anti-Escapism Aesop: Henry spent much of his life shutting himself away from other people so he could indulge in his obsession with reading, best demonstrated by him going into the bank vault during lunch so he can be alone and have peace.
+After he becomes the Sole Survivor of a nuclear attack, potentially the last man on Earth, he wonders if it's really a life worth living.

-- Artistic License Nuclear Physics: Henry would have been hit with a lethal dosage of radiation after stepping out of the vault.
+- Artistic License – Nuclear Physics: Henry would have been hit with a lethal dose of radiation after stepping out of the vault.

-- Artistic License Physics: Somehow, even though he's protected in a sealed bank vault, the shock wave from the nuclear blast still flips open Bemis' book and breaks his watch.
+- Artistic License – Physics: Somehow, even though he's protected in a sealed bank vault, the shockwave of a nuclear blast still flips open Bemis' book and breaks his watch.

-- Asshole Victim: The cruel world around Bemis, including his ballbuster boss and vindictive wife, are all vanquished in a nuclear bomb.
-Not that Bemis gets things any better afterwards though.
+- Asshole Victim: Henry's ballbuster boss and vindictive wife are vanquished in a nuclear attack.
+Not that Henry has things any better afterwards.

 - Be Careful What You Wish For: Played With.
-Henry Bemis never wishes for what eventually happens to happen, but he's always griping about never having enough time for his true love, reading.
+Henry never wishes for what eventually happens to happen, but he's always griping about never having enough time for reading.
 Then a nuclear apocalypse happens.

-- Blind Without 'Em: Henry Bemis cannot read without his glasses.
+- Blind Without 'Em: Henry can't read without his glasses.

-- Bloodless Carnage: Millions died in a nuclear blast but there are no corpses to show for it.
-Bar the shot on a lifeless arm of Bemis' boss.
+- Bloodless Carnage: Millions died in a nuclear blast, but there are no corpses to show for it.
+Bar the shot of the lifeless arm of Bemis' boss.

-- Butt-Monkey: Bemis.
+- Butt-Monkey: Henry.
 This man cannot catch a break.

 - Canon Foreigner: The Radio Drama adaptation adds a character named Cheryl, who is one of Bemis' coworkers and the only person to really be a friend to him.

-- Cosmic Plaything: One could argue Bemis' ultimate fate is a result of this.
+- Cosmic Plaything: One could argue Henry's ultimate fate is a result of this.

-- Cruel Twist Ending/Downer Ending: Bemis manages to apparently become the last man on Earth, and finds he finally has time to read all the books he wants until he breaks his glasses.
-He isn't mean-spirited — he is a timid man who is ridiculed by his wife and boss for reading books, and who only survives a nuclear holocaust because he locked himself in a bank vault as the only way he could get some peace.
+- Cruel Twist Ending/Downer Ending: Henry apparently becomes the last man on Earth, and finds he finally has time to read all the books he wants — until he breaks his glasses.
+He isn't mean-spirited — just a timid man who is ridiculed by his wife and boss for reading too much, and who only survives a nuclear holocaust because he locked himself in a bank vault so he could get some peace.
 The world just screws him over to be mean.
-On the other hand, Bemis was not a particularly nice or empathetic man.
+On the other hand, Henry was not a particularly nice or empathetic man, either.
 See Jerkass Has a Point below.

-- Domestic Abuse: After years of insulting or ignoring Bemis' love of reading, his wife finally consents to have him read his favorite book of poetry to her, only to reveal she's defaced every page.
+- Domestic Abuse: After years of insulting or ignoring her husband's love of reading, Helen finally consents to have him read his favorite book of poetry to her, only to reveal she's blacked out every word.

 - Double-Meaning Title: After The End of the World as We Know It, Bemis now has time enough to indulge in his favorite activity...and time enough to mourn the world he'd been shutting out until it was too late.